Charlie: Because I cut the brakes! Wild card, bitches! YEEEEEEEEHHHAAAAWWWW!!! [leaps from van]

 - Nathan from Misfits is a pretty good example of this on a British show.
 Doesn't help that he's immortal.

 - Reese from Malcolm in the Middle is a clear distinction between Chaotic Stupid and Stupid Evil.
 Reese himself is Chaotic Stupid and sees no problem in doing something For the Evulz, but he's morally against something that's just unamusingly cruel.
 For example, an ice cream truck refusing to sell anything during a heat wave traffic jam.

 Reese: This is just wrong!
 You can make money and please children!
 This is a senseless act!
 You are evil!
 Pure evil!

-The Shadows in Babylon 5 were left by the other First Ones who strike fear and sow discord to show the younger species the benefits of chaos—i.e. freedom, competition, and innovation.
-They were intentionally set up against the Vorlons of to teach the younger species about the benefits of an ordered society—i.e. to have laws and enforce them.
+- The Shadows in Babylon 5 were left by the other First Ones who strike fear and sow discord to show the younger species the benefits of chaos i.e. freedom, competition, and innovation.
+They were intentionally set up against the Vorlons to teach the younger species about the benefits of an ordered society i.e. to have laws and enforce them.
 Between them, they were supposed to move the younger species towards a good, harmonious blend somewhere in the middle.
 But eventually they got too caught up in "winning" the argument, and so the Vorlons became general order-mongers and the Shadows general chaos-mongers.

-The Dragonlance setting of D&D had the Kender, who were halflings with an unique blend of fearlessness and a habit of kleptomania"borrowing things", which made them the perfect excuse for Chaotic Stupid behavior in the wrong hands (so much that they were frequently considered The Scrappy of the setting).
+kleptomania"borrowing things", which made them the perfect excuse for Chaotic Stupid behavior in the wrong hands, so much that they were frequently considered The Scrappy of the setting.

-And the Slaadi, who are literally Chaotic Neutral (and consequently Chaotic Stupid) personified.
+- And Then there are the Slaadi, who are literally Chaotic Neutral (and consequently Chaotic Stupid) personified.

 "He said he was looking for the Happy Hunting Grounds.
 I didn't know what he was talking about... so I ate him."